the-crypt-keeper/tldw/Docs/Design/WebSearch.md

 2. Question is analyzed
     - Question is analyzed to identify most likely purpose/goal of question, and Sub-questions are generated to support this
     - User has option of seeing/modifying prompt used for Analysis/sub-question creation
-3. Search(es) is/are performed - User toggled
+3. Search(es) is/are performed - User gated
     - Search is performed using the user's question and sub-questions
 4. Results are collected, stored, and analyzed
-    - Results are collected, stored in a temp 'search_results' dict, and analyzed for relevance, based on initial snippet(? or full page?)
+    - Results are collected, stored in a 'search_results' dict, and analyzed for relevance, based on initial snippet(? or full page?)
-    - User has the option of seeing all results, or only relevant results
+    - User has the option of seeing all results, removing irrelevant results, and selecting which results are 'relevant'
-    - User has the option to select which results are 'relevant',
     - User also has the option to select which 'relevant' results are used to answer the question
-5. Relevant results are added to result dictionary
+5. Irrelevant results are removed from the dictionary
     - Results determined to be relevant are then stored in a 'relevant_results' dictionary, and the process is repeated until all results are analyzed/limit is hit.
 6. Once all results are collected, they are then used to answer the user's question/sub-questions
-    - The relevant results are then used to answer the user's question/sub-questions
+    - The remaining relevant results are then used to answer the user's question/sub-questions
-    - Each result is first abstract summarized, FIXME
+    - Each result is abstractly summarized, and then combined into a single document and supplied to the LLM for final analysis
 7. The final answer/'briefing' is then presented to the user
 8. User has the option to save the results to the DB
 9. User has the option to ask follow-up questions / see potential other questions